mablancoalvarez/modulo-2-evaluacion-final-mablancoalvarez/README.md

 4.We will save each of these movies in Local Storage so we can keep watching them without refreshing the page.

+5.If we've bookmarked a film that we've already selected, we'll have an alert to let us know.

-5.Finally we can remove the movie we want from our favorites list.
+6.Finally we can remove the movie we want from our favorites list.

 ## Requirements :rocket: